 (left) Façade; (right) detail of the windows

-The Mancini were a minor noble family until Michele Lorenzo Mancini married Girolama Mazzarino, sister of Cardinal Jules Mazarin, Prime Minister of King Louis XIV of France.
-Several members of the family went to live in France and Filippo Giuliano Mancini was made Duke of Nevers; he enlarged the family house in Via del Corso in 1687-689; the new palace was designed by Carlo Rainaldi.
+The Mancini were a minor noble family until Michele Lorenzo Mancini married Girolama Mazzarino, sister of Cardinal Jules Mazarin, Prime Minister of King Louis XIV of France during the regency of his mother.
+Several members of the family went to live in France and Filippo Giuliano Mancini was made Duke of Nevers; he enlarged the family house in Via del Corso in 1687-1689; the new palace was designed by Carlo Rainaldi.
 The Mancini however preferred to live at Palazzo Rospigliosi which they had inherited from Cardinal Mazarin.

 Here is the French Academy (at the time at Palazzo Capranica del Grillo); (..)
 There is One Circumstance that makes this